 - Profile visibility settings

-Outlines what information on your profile is visible publicly and what items on your profile allow the visibility to be configured.
+Outlines which information on your profile is visible publicly and which items can be configured to limit who can see them.

 - Public and protected tweets

 Outlines the difference between public and protected tweets and who can see them.

 - Twitter privacy